Healthdirect Free Australian health advice you can count on.

 beginning of content

-During a physical examination, a doctor examines either all or part of your body to find out more about your general health or to diagnose an injury, illness or condition.
+A physical examination is when a doctor checks all or part of your body to find out more about your general health, or to diagnose an injury or health condition.

 When might you need an examination by a doctor?